-Invest in an automatic feeder that will dispense holiday food to your fish
+2. Invest in an automatic feeder that will dispense holiday food to your fish

 Periodically – depending on how many fish you have in the water – it will release food.
 This dispenser will ensure that your fish don’t go hungry, nor are they ever overfed.

-Use feeding blocks
+3. Use feeding blocks

 Unlike automatic feeders or fish-sitters, feeding blocks allow pet owners an added peace of mind when they go away.
 This is because they are able to provide the fish with food themselves rather than relying on devices or other people.

 Feeder blocks – such as the Omega One 7-day Fish Feeder – slowly dissolve when they are thrown into the tank.
 In the process, they provide your fish with all the nourishment they need while you are away on holiday.